The difference between variables and styles

 For example, looking at a color style is like looking at a “stack” of cards from above, where each card is a fill.
 This stack can include any combination of fill types and variables.
 If the color at the top is transparent enough, you can see the color below it.
 You can also manually rearrange fills to change what you see from the top.

-Variables are built to hold one or more separate values, but only one value can be expressed at a time.
+Variables are built to hold one or more single, reusable values, but only one value can be expressed at a time.
+Each value corresponds to a different variable mode.
 This is true of all variable types.
-Instead of a stack of cards, a variable is more like a set of cards where you can view only one card at a time.
+A variable is like a special set of cards with which you can view only one card at a time.

 For example, let’s say we have a collection of variables with light and dark modes.
 We apply them to various layers in a frame, and set the frame to dark mode.
 All layers with the variables will express the values from dark mode.
 If we switch the frame to light mode, the variables will switch their expressed values to light mode.